qbic-pipelines/rnadeseq/docs/usage.md

 If you are likely to be running `qbicsoftware` pipelines regularly it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
 Before you do this please can you test that the config file works with your pipeline of choice using the `-c` parameter (see definition below).
 You can then create a pull request to the `nf-core/configs` repository with the addition of your config file, associated documentation file (see examples in [`nf-core/configs/docs`](https://github.com/nf-core/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/nf-core/configs/blob/master/nfcore_custom.config) to include your custom profile.

 If you have any questions or issues please send us a message on [Slack](https://qbicsoftware-invite.herokuapp.com/).

-## AWS Batch specific parameters
-Running the pipeline on AWS Batch requires a couple of specific parameters to be set according to your AWS Batch configuration.
-Please use the `-awsbatch` profile and then specify all of the following parameters.
-### `--awsqueue`
-The JobQueue that you intend to use on AWS Batch.
-### `--awsregion`
-The AWS region to run your job in.
-Default is set to `eu-west-1` but can be adjusted to your needs.

-Please make sure to also set the `-w/--work-dir` and `--outdir` parameters to a S3 storage bucket of your choice - you'll get an error message notifying you if you didn't.

 ## Other command line parameters